NathanVillamor/OrcaWebDev2024.github.io/README.md

 These section serve as a building block for the participants to copy-paste and combine together in order to create their own unique website.

+The prompt of the workshop challenges the participants to not only copy-paste but also complete the missing HTML & CSS elements in order to make their website holistic.